onap/policy-parent/docs/clamp/acm/acm-participant-guide.rst

   Every participant should implement a handler class that implements the AutomationCompositionElementListener interface from the Participant Intermediary.
 The intermediary listener class listens for the incoming events from the ACM-runtime and invoke the handler class implementations for various operations.
-This class implements the methods for deploying, undeploying, locking, unlocking , deleting, updating, priming, depriming requests that are coming from the ACM-runtime.
+This class implements the methods for deploying, undeploying, locking, unlocking , deleting, updating, migrating, priming, depriming requests that are coming from the ACM-runtime.
   The methods are as follows.

 .. code-block:: java

-  1. void undeploy(UUID automationCompositionId, UUID automationCompositionElementId) throws PfModelException;
+  1. void deploy(CompositionElementDto compositionElement, InstanceElementDto instanceElement) throws PfModelException;
-  2. void deploy(UUID automationCompositionId, AcElementDeploy element, Map<String, Object> inProperties) throws PfModelException;
+  2. void undeploy(CompositionElementDto compositionElement, InstanceElementDto instanceElement) throws PfModelException;
-  3. void lock(UUID automationCompositionId, UUID automationCompositionElementId) throws PfModelException;
+  3. void lock(CompositionElementDto compositionElement, InstanceElementDto instanceElement) throws PfModelException;
-  4. void unlock(UUID automationCompositionId, UUID automationCompositionElementId) throws PfModelException;
+  4. void unlock(CompositionElementDto compositionElement, InstanceElementDto instanceElement) throws PfModelException;
-  5. void delete(UUID automationCompositionId, UUID automationCompositionElementId) throws PfModelException;
+  5. void delete(CompositionElementDto compositionElement, InstanceElementDto instanceElement) throws PfModelException;
-  6. void update(UUID automationCompositionId, AcElementDeploy element, Map<String, Object> inProperties) throws PfModelException;
+  6. void update(CompositionElementDto compositionElement, InstanceElementDto instanceElement, InstanceElementDto instanceElementUpdated) throws PfModelException;
-  7. void prime(UUID compositionId, List<AutomationCompositionElementDefinition> elementDefinitionList) throws PfModelException;
+  7. void prime(CompositionDto composition) throws PfModelException;
-  8. void deprime(UUID compositionId) throws PfModelException;
+  8. void deprime(CompositionDto composition) throws PfModelException;
-  9. void handleRestartComposition(UUID compositionId, List<AutomationCompositionElementDefinition> elementDefinitionList, AcTypeState state) throws PfModelException;
+  9. void handleRestartComposition(CompositionDto composition, AcTypeState state) throws PfModelException;
-  10. void handleRestartInstance(UUID automationCompositionId, AcElementDeploy element, Map<String, Object> properties, DeployState deployState, LockState lockState) throws PfModelException;
+  10. void handleRestartInstance(CompositionElementDto compositionElement, InstanceElementDto instanceElement, DeployState deployState, LockState lockState) throws PfModelException;
-  11. void migrate(UUID instanceId, AcElementDeploy element, UUID compositionTargetId, Map<String, Object> properties) throws PfModelException;
+  11. void migrate(CompositionElementDto compositionElement, CompositionElementDto compositionElementTarget, InstanceElementDto instanceElement, InstanceElementDto instanceElementMigrate) throws PfModelException;

 These method from the interface are implemented independently as per the user requirement.
 These methods after handling the appropriate requests should also invoke the intermediary's publisher apis to notify the ACM-runtime with the acknowledgement events.